chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 ## 6. The Shell

-For most users, communication with UNIX is carried on with the aid of a program called the Shell.
-The Shell is a command line interpreter: it reads lines typed by the user and interprets them as requests to execute other programs.
-In simplest form, a command line consists of the command name followed by arguments to the command, all separated by spaces:
+For most users, communication with UNIX is carried on with the aid of a program called the Shell. <mark>The Shell is a command line interpreter: it reads lines typed by the user and interprets them as requests to execute other programs.</mark> In simplest form, a command line consists of the command name followed by arguments to the command, all separated by spaces:

 ```
 command arg1 arg2 ... argn
 ```

-> The Shell is a command line interpreter: it reads lines typed by the user and interprets them as requests to execute other programs.

 The Shell splits up the command name and the arguments into separate strings.
 Then a file with name `command` is sought; `command` may be a path name including the `/` character to specify any file in the system.
 If `command` is found, it is brought into core and executed.
 The arguments collected by the Shell are accessible to the command.
 When the command is finished, the Shell resumes its own execution, and indicates its readiness to accept another command by typing a prompt character.